-It is the average distance travelled by a moving particle between two successive impacts in a system of agitated particles, which results in the change in their energy, physical properties or the direction of motion.
+It is the average distance traveled by a moving particle between two successive impacts in a system of agitated particles, which results in the change in their energy, physical properties, or direction of motion.

 The time between two successive collisions is given by,

 The average distance between two successive collisions, called the mean free path l is given by:

 Factors affecting mean free path